-SUSPLUS supports cooperation between eight European universities.
-Key persons experience and competencies are as follows:
+SUSPLUS supported cooperation between eight European universities.
+Experience and competencies of key persons involved in the project are as follows:

 Warsaw University of Life Sciences: Prof. Rembiałkowska (project coordinator) has broad experience in research and education in the topic of sustainable rural development, organic agriculture and environment, organic food quality and health impacts.
-She has coordinated 2 Leonardo da Vinci Partnerships, 3 Erasmus Intensive Programmes and is currently a coordinator of the Erasmus+ Strategic Partnership EPOS project.
+She has coordinated, among the others, 2 Leonardo da Vinci Partnerships and 3 Erasmus Intensive Programmes.
+Before SUSPLUS, she was a leader of one Erasmus+ Strategic Partnership project.

 University of Copenhagen: Susanne Bügel (Prof. in Human Nutrition working with randomized controlled human interventions; board member of FQH – Food Quality and Health association); Johannes Kahl (expert in food science with special focus on organic food systems; chair of FOH).

 Estonian University of Life Sciences: Sirli Pehme (her research is focused on sustainability assessment of different agricultural systems for both food and energy production; expert on environmental life cycle assessment).

 University of Kassel: Angelika Ploeger (Coordinator of the EU Master ‘Sustainable Food Systems’ developed by The Faculty of Organic Agricultural Sciences together with five other European higher education institutes from Lyon, Aarhus, Ghent, Fulda and Cluj).